relativehysteria/siren/README.md

 * If we're running on UNIX* and have root privs, decrease the process niceness in prioritized cache extractors

+* Disconnect after a certain time of inactivity

 * Write tests